idealprojectgroup/knowledge/README.md

-guidelines
+Guidelines
 ==========

-a set of practical examples for code reviews
+A set of practical examples for code reviews.